linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 Consider a 10-month forward contract on a stock when the stock price is  \$50.
 We assume that the risk-free rate of interest (continuously compounded) is 8\%$  per annum for all maturities and also that dividends of 0.75 per share are expected after 3 months, 6 months, and 9 months.
 The present value of the dividends,  $I$ , is

 $$

-I = 0.
-7 5 e ^ {- 0.
-0 8 \times 3 / 1 2} + 0.
-7 5 e ^ {- 0.
-0 8 \times 6 / 1 2} + 0.
-7 5 e ^ {- 0.
-0 8 \times 9 / 1 2} = 2.
-1 6 2
+I = 0.75e^{-0.08 \times 3/12} + 0.75e^{-0.08 \times 6/12} + 0.75e^{-0.08 \times 9/12} = 2.162
 $$

 The variable  $T$  is 10 months, so that the forward price,  $F_0$ , from equation (5.2), is given by

 $$

-F _ {0} = (5 0 - 2.
-1 6 2) e ^ {0.
-0 8 \times 1 0 / 1 2} = \$ 5 1.
-1 4
+F_{0} = (50 - 2.162)e^{0.08 \times 10/12} = \$51.14
 $$

 If the forward price were less than this, an arbitrageur would short the stock and buy forward contracts.
 If the forward price were greater than this, an arbitrageur would short forward contracts and buy the stock in the spot market.

-# 5.6 KNOWNYIELD
+## 5.6 KNOWNYIELD

 We now consider the situation where the asset underlying a forward contract provides a known yield rather than a known cash income.
 This means that the income is known when expressed as a percentage of the asset's price at the time the income is paid.
 Suppose that an asset is expected to provide a yield of $5\%$ per annum.
 This could mean that income is paid once a year and is equal to  $5\%$  of the asset price at the time it is paid, in which case the yield would be  $5\%$  with annual compounding.
 Alternatively, it could mean that income is paid twice a year and is equal to  $2.5\%$  of the asset price at the time it is paid, in which case the yield would be  $5\%$  per annum with semiannual compounding.
 In Section 4.4 we explained that we will normally measure interest rates with continuous compounding.
 Similarly, we will normally measure yields with continuous compounding.
 Formulas for translating a yield measured with one compounding frequency to a yield measured with another compounding frequency are the same as those given for interest rates in Section 4.4.

 Define  $q$  as the average yield on the asset during time  $T$ .
 If the income is reinvested in the asset, the number of units held grows at rate  $q$ .
 One unit of the asset at time zero then grows to  $e^{qT}$  units of the asset at time  $T$ .
 The strategy
 - Borrow  $S_{0}$  to buy one unit of the asset at time zero